 Colubrids, rear-fanged snakes, are nearly all venomous.
-Venom is a modified saliva that helps the snake kill and breakdown the body of their chosen food.
+Venom is a modified saliva that helps the snake kill and break down the body of its chosen food.

 I was excited to have a response from the father of this boy that spent 2 weeks in a Thailand hospital after suffering 2 bites from this snake.

 Here’s what I learned after some questions by email…

 1. Can you tell anything about how the bite occurred?
 Was the keelback snake typically calm – and then, out of the ordinary behavior – it bit your son?